 There are various uses of anatomical human skeletons.
-In the schools, colleges and universities, they stocked various types of anatomical skeleton based on their student’s requirements.
-These skeletons are essential for biological and medical science students for studying purposes to gather specific knowledge.
+In the schools, colleges and universities, they stocked various types of human anatomical skeleton based on their student’s requirements.
+These human skeletons are essential for biological and medical science students for studying purposes to gather specific knowledge.

-In the market, there are variety sizes of skeleton with various prices.
+In the market, there are variety sizes of human skeleton with various prices.
 To purchase the perfect anatomical human skeleton without any hassle, we made a list of 10 high quality and best anatomical human skeletons for you in the following table.
 You may purchase any one easily from the list that fulfills your requirements.

 Table: 10 Best Anatomical Human Skeletons